dajat/ticket-lifecycle/README.md

 <img src="https://imgur.com/VFxwYme.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After assigning the ticket, the user can go into the ticket and begin to work the issues.
-The user is able to review the previous edits of the ticket and whom made the edits.
-Next, the assigned user can work the ticket and resolve.
+After assigning the ticket, the user can go into the ticket and begin to work on the issues.
+The user can review the previous edits of the ticket and who made the edits.
+Next, the assigned user can work on the ticket and resolve it.
 </p>
 <br />